John Entwistle: Influence

 Entwistle identified his influences as a combination of his school training on French horn, trumpet, and piano (giving his fingers strength and dexterity).
 Musicians who influenced him included rock and roll guitarist Duane Eddy, and American soul and R&B bassists such as James Jamerson.
-In turn, Entwistle has been a considerable influence on the playing styles and sounds used by generations of bassists that have followed him, including Tom Hamilton, Brian Gibson, Geezer Butler, Krist Novoselic, Geddy Lee, Billy Sheehan, Victor Wooten, Tom Petersson, John Myung and Chris Squire.
+In turn, Entwistle has been a considerable influence on the playing styles and sounds used by generations of bassists that have followed him, including Tom Hamilton of Aerosmith, Brian Gibson of Lightning Bolt, Geezer Butler of Black Sabbath, Krist Novoselic of Nirvana, Geddy Lee of Rush, Billy Sheehan, Victor Wooten, Steve Harris of Iron Maiden, Tom Petersson of Cheap Trick, John Myung of Dream Theater and Chris Squire of Yes.

 Entwistle continues to top 'best ever bass player' polls in musicians' magazines.
 In 2000, Guitar magazine named him "Bassist of the Millennium" in a readers' poll.
 J. D. Considine ranked Entwistle No. 9 on his list of "Top 50 Bass Players".
-He was named the second best rock bassist on Creem Magazines 1974 Reader Poll Results.
-In 2011, a Rolling Stone Magazine reader poll selected him as the No. 1 rock bassist of all time.
+He was named the second best rock bassist on Creems 1974 Reader Poll Results.
+In 2011, a Rolling Stone reader poll selected him as the No. 1 rock bassist of all time.